NickUfer/web/src/pages/blog/run-oauth2-server-open-source-api-security.md

 # secret is used to encrypt the database and needs to be set to the same value every time the process (re-)starts.
 # You can use /dev/urandom to generate a secret.
 But make sure that the secret must be the same anytime you define it.
 # You could, for example, store the value somewhere.

 $ export SECRETS_SYSTEM=$(export LC_CTYPE=C; cat /dev/urandom | tr -dc 'a-zA-Z0-9' | fold -w 32 | head -n 1)

 ## Other systems ##
 #
-# While systems like Windows support creating random secrets, we will just use a fixed one.
+# While systems like Windows support creating random secrets, we will just use a fixed one for this example.
 # Keep in mind that this assumes that you're running some type of linux-ish shell:
 #
 # $ export SECRETS_SYSTEM=this_needs_to_be_the_same_always_and_also_very_$3cuR3-._